Emmett J. Conrad: Awards and honors

 In 1993, the Dr. Emmett J. Conrad Leadership Program was established in order to provide the college students in Texas Senatorial District 23 an opportunity to participate in internships and community service that expand their leadership skills.

 In 2006, Emmett J. Conrad High School was founded in Dallas, Texas in honor of Conrad.

 Personal life

 Conrad married Eleanor Nelson on July 15, 1949.
-The couple had only one child, Cecilia Conrad, who currently serves as the CEO for Lever for Change, as well as the Managing Director of the John D. and Catherine T. MacArthur Foundation.
+The couple had one child, Cecilia Conrad, who is the CEO for Lever for Change, as well as the managing director of the John D. and Catherine T. MacArthur Foundation.
 Emmett J. Conrad died on April 24, 1993, as a result of lung disease.